Vladimir Putin signals help for Kim Jong Un but quiet on weapons

 Earlier this year North Korea twice tried, and failed, to launch a spy satellite.
 Pyongyang has vowed to develop one to boost its military surveillance capabilities.

-Mr Putin also said they would "discuss all topics" when asked if he would talk to Mr Kim about military cooperation.
+Mr Putin also said they would "discuss all topics" when asked if he would talk to Mr Kim about military co-operation.

 Later, Mr Kim appeared to express support for Mr Putin's war in Ukraine.